View courses in

 Graduate Prerequisites: The MPH core course requirements in Epidemiology and Environmental Health or consent of instructor.

 Low-income urban communities are exposed to many environmental and non-environmental stressors, but many tools and techniques for public policy decision-making do not adequately address these complex settings.
-This course focuses on methods for assessing and addressing local community health impacts from environmental stressors, with an emphasis on health impact assessment, community-based participatory research, and analytical methods to evaluate environmental justice.
-Case examples will include traffic and housing, and students will work with a community group to implement a health impact assessment on a topic of mutual interest.
+This course focuses on methods for assessing and addressing local community health impacts from environmental stressors, with an emphasis on health impact assessment and community-based participatory research.
+Students will work on group projects connected with community organizations to implement a project on a topic of mutual interest.

 SPH EH 804: Exposure Assessment